developer-job-simulation/react-ecommerce/issues.md

   - description: We would like to be able to show products in order of descending price, and descending date.

-- [Feature Request] Add To Cart Functionality (Difficulty: Medium)
+- [Feature Request] Cart Persistence on Refresh (Difficulty: Medium)

-  - description: We would like to let customers add products to their cart.
+  - description: We would like to persist a customer's cart on refresh.
-    - Subtask 1: Make Add to Cart Button Work
-    - Subtask 2: Update Cart Icon with Cart Size
-    - Subtask 3: Render Cart Table with Cart Contents
-    - Extra Credit: Persist Cart on Refresh

 - [Feature Request] Add Product Filters Functionality (Difficulty: Hard)